*Warning: This is a post about a car wreck, including some details.

 While the end result is positive, some details of the wreck, descriptions of

-imagined scenario, and pictures are included.
+imagined scenarios, and pictures are included.

 This is not a fun post in which I intend to sound clever or to entertain, but a post in which I want to tell the world how thankful I am to God for keeping His hand on my babies and sparing their lives as they spun through the air in my crashing suburban.

-Why would a guy write about such personal, near tragedy?
+Why would a guy write about such a personal, near tragedy?
 I’m not writing merely to make shallow observations and squeeze moral lessons out of bad experiences.
 I am a writer.
 And what being a writer means for me is a propensity to analyze and think through my life experiences using the written word, in order to learn from and understand those experiences myself, and to share those experiences in a way that will hopefully benefit anyone else who cares to read about them.
 Part of my nature as a writer is to communicate the feelings that shape me.
 And so it does seem appropriate to set down my feelings in words about such a life-shaking day.

 Recently we caravanned on the freeway during a move: I drove one U-Haul, my wife drove another behind me, and my brother-in-law (with three of my children) drove the suburban behind us.
 While we were zipping merrily along at highway speeds, I got a phone call.
 On answering it I heard my wife Joy screaming about a crash that was really bad.
 My brain was stunned and confused.
 I thought for a moment she’d crashed and was dying.
 Pulling over and running to her U-Haul she told me she’d seen the suburban wreck – she didn’t describe then, but what she saw was the car with our babies veer into the median, overcorrect across the highway, and go flying off an embankment onto the frontage road, spewing debris high into the air – where it rolled over and spun several times.
-I left our other two kids with Joy, jumped into her U-Haul and went dashing back on the highway to find the wreck.
+I left our other two kids with Joy, jumped into her U-Haul, and went dashing back on the highway to find the wreck.